TicklesMyBrain/TicklesMyBrain/README.md

-- 👋 Hi, I’m @TicklesMyBrain
+- 👋 Hi, I’m @TicklesMyBrain.
+Many call me "KE"
 - 👀 I’m interested in nonprofits, non-governmental organizations, project support, diversity, and a resuce cat named Hope
 - 🌱 I’m currently learning JavaScript, Google AppScript, and my personal superpower
 - 💞️ I’m super new to this space so not adding much value YET.
 Would love to tag along and learn from others.